 Keywords: Bronchial Asthma, dyspnoea, wheezing, hypersensitivity, lesser known Homoeopathic remedies.

-Introduction: Bronchial Asthma is characterised by an increased responsiveness of the tracheobronchial tree to a variety of stimuli.1,2 It is manifested as paroxysms of dyspnoea, cough and wheezing, resulting from narrowing of the airways by a combination of muscle spasm, mucosal oedema and viscid bronchial secretion.1
+Introduction: Bronchial Asthma (Homeopathy Treatment for Asthma) is characterised by an increased responsiveness of the tracheobronchial tree to a variety of stimuli.1,2 It is manifested as paroxysms of dyspnoea, cough and wheezing, resulting from narrowing of the airways by a combination of muscle spasm, mucosal oedema and viscid bronchial secretion.1

 - Inflammation of air passages: The leukotrines released from eosinophils and mast cells during inflammation causes bronchospasm.3